Women in IT Security

 IT security is a man's job?
 Think again!
 With its Women in IT Security series, the Cluster of Excellence “CASA – Cyber Security in the Age of Large-Scale Adversaries” wants to draw attention to the fact that a team can only function well if its members are as diverse as its challenges.

-Highlighting the various paths and opportunities in IT security especially for women* – that is the idea.
+Highlighting the various paths and opportunities in IT security especially for women – that is the idea.
 As part of the campaign, a new female role model who has chosen a career in IT security and wants to encourage and motivate others to do the same has been featured each month since the beginning of the year.
-In May, it’s Research Group Leader at Max Planck Institute for Security and Privacy (MPI-SP) and Principal Investigator within the Cluster of Excellence CASA, Clara Schneidewind, who is being introduced and role model of this month, August, is MPI-SP tenure-track faculty member and Principal Investigator within the Cluster of Excellence CASA, Asia Biega.
+In May, it’s Research Group Leader at Max Planck Institute for Security and Privacy (MPI-SP) and Principal Investigator (PI) within the Cluster of Excellence CASA, Clara Schneidewind, who is being introduced and role model of this month, August, is MPI-SP tenure-track faculty member and Principal Investigator within the Cluster of Excellence CASA, Asia Biega.

 If you wish to find out more about career opportunities in IT security and also take a look at the other role models, please check out CASA’s and MPI-SP’s career websites.

 Any questions?
 Please feel free to reach out to us!

 Asia is a tenure-track faculty member at the Max Planck Institute for Security and Privacy leading the Responsible Computing group, and Principal Investigator within the Cluster of Excellence CASA.